Understanding Your Loan Estimate

 Moving Forward

-When ready, you’ll express your intent to proceed with the loan by signing documents provided to you with the Loan Estimate.
-Your loan officer will likely request additional documents – if any information about your loan changes then you’ll receive a new loan estimate.
+When ready, you’ll express your intent to proceed with the loan by signing documents that accompany the Loan Estimate.
+Your loan officer will likely request additional documents for verification purposes – if any information about your loan changes, then you’ll receive a new Loan Estimate.

 If you have any questions or notice any discrepancies, speak to your loan officer immediately.

 Buying a home is a big step.
-Our financial partner, BALANCE, has free resources for you to get the guidance you need.
+Our financial partner, BALANCE, has free resources for you to get the guidance you need to feel confident in your decision.

 Related Articles